seanking/es2016-arrays/README.md

 ## Array.proptype.includes

-A new method was introduced to Array that determines whether item is within the array.
-The new method provides to two signatures; one for searching the entire array for an item and another for searching the array starting at a specified index.
+A new method was introduced to Array that determines whether an item is within the array.
+The new function has two signatures; one for searching the entire array for an item and another for searching the array from a specified index.

 The following example inspects the entire array for an item.

 ````
 const array = [1, 2, 3];
-array.includes(3);  //true
+array.includes(3);  // true
-array.includes(4);  //false
+array.includes(4);  // false
 ````